DefTruth/CUDA-Learn-Notes/README.md

-# Learn Optimize for CUDA
+# Learn Optimization for CUDA
 This is a personal notebook for C++, CUDA, PTX and CUDA-SIMD optimization.